 Even as advocacy organizations and experts draw attention to the need to re-organize our transportation system to keep more people safe and prevent accident -related deaths, similar efforts are being made at the highest levels of government.
 In May, lawmakers introduced a resolution that calls for an end to traffic fatalities in the United States, and called upon the federal administration to focus on minimizing traffic accident fatalities to the minimum of zero by the year 2050.
 The resolution is endorsed by a number of advocacy organizations including the National Safety Council, the Vision Zero Network and Consumer Reports.
 Vision Zero Network calls for the elimination of road traffic deaths by taking steps to minimize the risk of fatal injuries in the most common types of preventable accidents.
 The Vision Zero mission promotes an enhanced design of our roads with a focus on safety and not speed as well as funding for improvements that promote working and bicycling in urban communities.

-The Atlanta car accident lawyers at the Katz Law Firm represent persons injured in car accidents in the metro Atlanta region and across Georgia.
+The Atlanta car accident lawyers at the Katz Personal Injury Lawyers represent persons injured in car accidents in the metro Atlanta region and across Georgia.
 If you or a loved one have suffered injuries in a car accident, talk to a lawyer at our firm and discuss your case.